 Dissolution Technologies is a peer reviewed quarterly publication reporting ongoing, useful information on dissolution testing of pharmaceuticals.
 It provides an international forum for dissolution analysts to receive and exchange information on various dissolution topics.

-Dissolution Technologies welcomes submissions related to dissolution, in vitro release and disintegration testing.
+Dissolution Technologies welcomes submissions related to dissolution, in vitro release, and disintegration testing.
 These topics should be the major focus of the article.
-Do not submit articles where the focus is formulation development and dissolution testing is one of many tests.
+Do not submit articles where the focus is formulation development with dissolution testing as one of many tests.

 Authors are encouraged to review their articles before submission to verify accuracy, correct typographical errors, and clarify acronyms or abbreviations.
 The author, not Dissolution Technologies, is responsible for any statements made in the article.

 Before submitting an article, authors should prepare the manuscript according to the instructions provided below.
 Detailed information on grammar, format, and content may be found in the ACS Style Guide.
 Authors are encouraged to use the pre-submission checklist to prepare their manuscript for submission.

 Articles that contain poor grammar and syntax will be either requested to have a professional editor revise the manuscript or be rejected outright, regardless of scientific merits.